 No country has encountered as much legal trouble with 3D printed guns as Australia has.
 Their strict firearm legislation has limited the access to traditional weapons.
 So some have turned to 3D printing to help circumvent the law.

 In November 2016, Gold Coast police discovered a highly sophisticated weapons production facility that used 3D printers to produce machine guns.
 A month later, a collection of 3D printed firearms were seized in Tasmania, but the manufacturer was let off with a warning.
-Perhaps Australia’s most concerning case, police recently linked the discovery of 3D printed guns in Melbourne to the Calabrian mafia.
+Police in what could be Australia’s most concerning case linked the discovery of 3D printed guns in Melbourne to the Calabrian mafia.

 To combat the rise of 3D printed guns, New South Wales passed a law equating possession of 3D gun files to actual possession of a 3D printed gun.
 Some of Australia’s Senate members have their doubts about 3D printed guns being an imminent threat, and that further restrictions would hinder 3D printing innovation overall.
 The country’s Green Party has been a staunch opponent to 3D printed guns, citing the growth of the technology as proof that 3D printing will be capable of producing more dangerous weapons soon.

 In 2013, New South Wales police tested out a 3D printed gun.
 With this handgun, they were able to fire a bullet 17 centimeters into a standard firing block, but the plastic exploded when the bullet was discharged.

 In 2015, the county amended its firearms act to include a clause that says “A person must not possess a digital blueprint for the manufacture of a firearm on a 3D printer or on an electronic milling machine… [or face a] Maximum penalty: imprisonment for 14 years.”